stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can view installed operators by using the web console/CLI
 - can not install privileged and custom operators cluster-wide
 - can install operators in Customer owned namespace
-- SCA can manage subscriptions in Customer owned namespace
+- can manage subscriptions in Customer owned namespace

 ###  Projects Permissions:
 - can create/update/patch customer owned namespaces